 Here are some tips to lower your salt and sodium intake:

 - Look for foods that are labeled "low-sodium," "sodium-free," "no salt added," or "unsalted."
 Check the total sodium content on food labels.
 Be especially careful of canned, packaged, and frozen foods.
 A nutritionist can teach you how to understand these labels.

-- Don’t cook with salt or add salt to what you are eating.
+- DO NOT cook with salt or add salt to what you are eating.
 Try pepper, garlic, lemon, or other spices for flavor instead.
-Be careful of packaged spice blends as these often contain salt or salt products (like monosodium glutamate, MSG).
+Be careful of packaged spice blends as these often contain salt or salt products (like monosodium glutamate, MSG) or too much potassium.